About Costa Rica

 - In Costa Rica you’ll hear the expression “pura vida” a lot.
 And I mean a LOT!
 Pura vida is used for everything, from hello to goodbye to just showing appreciation.
 Pura vida is Costa Rica in a nutshell!

-- In the spirit of “pura vida”, Costa Rica abolished its army in 1949, saying that they would create “an army of teachers” instead.
-Decades later, Costa Rica has a literacy rate of 96%, one of the highest in Latin America.
+- In the spirit of “pura vida,” Costa Rica abolished its army in 1949, saying that they would create “an army of teachers” instead.
+Decades later, Costa Rica has one of the highest literacy rates in Latin America.

 There is plenty more to learn about Costa Rica—all it takes is a visit to find out!